esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/programma_2025/kramen/_index.en.md

 ---

 ### [Studio Wisely](https://www.instagram.com/studiowisely/profilecard/?igsh=Z3BkdjA4dHE0cDVw)
-Bij Studio Wisely you can find handmade products, for example felt brooches, ornaments, and cute creatures, as well as lovely earrings with beads of glass and natural stone.
+At Studio Wisely you can find handmade products, for example felt brooches, ornaments, and cute creatures, as well as lovely earrings with beads of glass and natural stone.
 Without being limited to one style or medium, everything can be handmade with love and enjoyment!

 {{< figure src="images/2025/kramen/Screenshot_20241221_141306_Instagram - Projekt Y.jpg" alt="Studio Wisely" class="vendorpicture" width="60%" >}}